 - Pulling over and napping if you’re drowsy.

 - Traveling at times when you are normally awake.

 No matter how careful you are while driving at night, you cannot account for other drivers.
 They could be in a rush, taking careless risks.
 They could be half-asleep after working a double-shift.

 Don’t pay the price for the recklessness of another driver.
 You may be out of work because of your injuries and unable to provide for your family as the bills pile up.
 An insurance company may be pressuring you to accept a financial settlement that falls far short of what you need.

 Fight back.
-The Cleveland, Ohio, car accident injury lawyers at Landskroner Grieco Merriman, LLC will work with you every step of the way to ensure you receive both financial satisfaction and justice.
+The Cleveland, Ohio, car accident injury lawyers at Merriman Legal, LLC will work with you every step of the way to ensure you receive both financial satisfaction and justice.
 They will work to hold the other driver responsible.
 They will stand up to the insurance companies.
 Contact them for a free case consultation.